1926 Notre Dame Fighting Irish football team

-The 1926 Notre Dame Fighting Irish football team represented the University of Notre Dame during the 1926 college football season, led by ninth-year head coach Knute Rockne.
-The Irish won all but one of their ten games, upset by Carnegie Tech in late November.
+The 1926 Notre Dame Fighting Irish football team was an American football team that represented the University of Notre Dame as an independent during the 1926 college football season.
+In their ninth year under head coach Knute Rockne, the Irish compiled a 9–1 record, shut out seven of ten opponents, and outscored all opponents by a total of 210 to 38.
 The team was ranked No. 3 in the nation in the Dickinson System ratings released in December 1926.